-In Ghost in the Shell 1.5 Batou is net-dating a sexy young woman who's actually a ninety-year old man.
+In Ghost in the Shell 1.5 Batou is net-dating a hot young woman who's actually a ninety-year old man.

 A scene in episode 1 of Sword Art Online has a Mirror item reformatting all of the player's VR avatars to reflect their actual selves from Real Life.
 One quick scene shows a crowd of girls suddenly revealed to be mostly men using female avatars, and there is a minor Running Gag of a specific couple composed of a cute girl revealed to be a skinny man and a lean boy revealed to be a pudgy man who remain friends despite the shocking reveal, and later reunite after the end of the Incident in real Life as friends.

-This happens to Kirito in the fifth light novel – officially, his VR equipment is supposed to scan the user's brainwaves to correctly determine gender, however Kirito apparently counts as "close enough" to female that the new game he was logging into registered him as one.
+This happens to Kirito in the fifth light novel – officially, his VR equipment is supposed to scan the user's brainwaves to correctly determine gender, however Kirito apparently counts as "close enough" to female that he was granted the rare effeminate male avatar but is mistaken for a female anyway.
 He is understandably annoyed by this.

 In Ultimate X-Men Beast gets into a relationship with a girl on a chatroom...who is actually the Blob, one of Magneto's henchmen, pretending to be a girl for kicks (a mutant genius supermodel, no less).
 Then Henry accidentally blabs about how Xavier brainwashed Magneto.
 Oops.

 Out Cold has two men who pretend to be lesbians meeting each other in a chatroom.
 Naturally, they have cybersex.